kimruddock/pawelgrzybek.github.io/_drafts/2016-08-31-top-picks-2016-august.md

 ## David Wells - CSS in React

 A great talk by [David Wells](https://twitter.com/DavidWells) on ReactJS San Francisco Bay Area meet-up.
 All that you need to know about styling React components.
 Pros and cons of each popular method with strong recommendation of [CSS modules](https://github.com/css-modules/css-modules) powered by [PostCSS](http://postcss.org/).
-I don't entirely agree with some parts of David's approach but it is really interesting to have an overview of other developers strategy.
+I don't entirely agree with some parts of David's approach but it is really interesting overview of available strategies.

 - - -